christasich/tidal_flat/README.md

 annual = tides.summarize(freq='A')
 ```

-There are also functions to amplify the tides and change sea level.
+There are also functions to change sea level, amplify the tides, or take slices of the data.

 ```python
 tides = tides.raise_sea_level(slr=0.005)